Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I KNEW rats would not eat paper, but the editors felt that I
-was wrong in saying that they ever printed books on parchment.
+I KNEW rats would not eat paper, but the editors felt that I was wrong in saying that they ever printed books on parchment.
 So, even though I would have to go back and check my research to see where I found that they were able to make parchment thin enough for printing, at